top of page

 The EAWL Quizlet set is based on the 100 most frequent EAWL words.
 It uses definitions from Google Dictionary and, importantly, authentic examples from a 20-million word economics corpus.
 The EAWL Quizzer enables students to study EAWL words through a variety of games and activities and then to test themselves.
 This tool will be extremely useful for students wishing to conduct independent vocabulary learning activities.

-More information regarding the development of the EAWL can be found here:
+More information regarding the development of the EAWL can be found in:

 O'Flynn, J. (2019).
 An Economics Academic Word List (EAWL): Using online resources to develop a subject-specific word list and associated teaching-learning materials.
 Journal of Academic Language and Learning.
 13 (1)